Community Health Worker Career Overview

 Career Overview

-The SWIC Community Health program prepares students with the skills necessary to become a certified community health worker, prepared to work in a variety of healthcare settings including hospital, clinics, and health agencies.
+The SWIC Community Health Worker program prepares students with the skills necessary to become a certified community health worker, prepared to work in a variety of healthcare settings including hospital, clinics, and health agencies.
 Community Health Workers develop programs to teach clients about conditions affecting human well-being.
 Community Health Workers promote wellness individually and as a community by educating clients to adopt healthy behaviors.
-For further information regarding the field of community health, please go to the Occupational Outlook Handbook: https://www.bls.gov/ooh/community-and-social-service/health-educators.htm
+For further information regarding the field of community health, please go to the U.S. Occupational Outlook Handbook: https://www.bls.gov/ooh/community-and-social-service/health-educators.htm

 COMMUNITY HEALTH WORKER CERTIFICATE PROGRAM